-;This routine is called once whenever the system is powered up or reset ;It sets the stepping rate and restores the head on the selected drive.
+;This routine is called once whenever the system is powered up or reset. ; It sets the stepping rate and restores the head on the selected drive.

-RESTOR: CALL MVI UPTASK A, REST+ (STF ;Select drive, don't care about record RATE2) ;Get stepping rate and restore
+RESTOR: CALL UPTASK ;Select drive, don't care about record

+MVI A, REST+ (STRATE 2> ;Get stepping rate and restore

-OUT COMND ;Output command to HDC-1001
+OUT COMND ;Output command to HDC-2001

 RSWAIT: IN STATUS ;Wait 'till restore done

-ANA A by updating sign flag in 8085
+ANA A ;by updating sign flag in 8085

 JM RSWAIT ;and wait 'till bit 7 (Busy) goes low

 RAR ;Put error bit in carry

-RET Return to operating system
+RET Return to operating system;

 A.1.2.
+Read Sector

-Read 8 ector ; ; Ri ; EAD ; ; ; ;This is READIT: the r CALL MVI OUT read rout UPTASK A, READ COMND ine for our imaginary operating system. ;Update HDC-1001 task file ;Get READ command ;Output command to HDC-1001 ;Wait fo RWAIT: r HDC- IN ANA JM 1001 to STATUS A RWAIT read in a sector ;Check Busy bit ;by updating sign flag in 8085 ;and wait 'till bit 7 goes low ;Transfe ;(Transf r sect er add or from Tress in HDC-100: HL) to system memory READLP : MVI IN MOV INX DCR JNZ IN JMP B, O DATA M, A H B READLP STATUS DONE ; Init byte counter to 256 bytes ;Get a byte of data from HDC-1001 ;Move it to memory ;Increment memory pointer ;Decrement byte counter and continue ;if we haven't transferred 256 yet ;Re-read status for errors ;Now check the completion status
+READ ; ;This is the read routine for our imaginary operating system.
+CALL UPTASK ;Update HDC-2001 task file READIT: MVI A, READ :Get READ command COMND OUT ;Output command to HDC- 001 ;Wait for HDC-2001 to read in a sector RWAIT: IN STATUS ;Check Busy bit ANA A ; by updating sign flag in 8085 JM RWAIT and wait 'till bit 7 goes low ;Transfer sector from HDC- 001 to system memory ;(Transfer address in HL) MVI B, O ;Init byte counter to 256 bytes READLP: DATA IN ;Get a byte of data from HDC-2001 MOV M. A ; Move it to memory INX Н ;Increment memory pointer DCR В ;Decrement byte counter and continue JNZ READLP ; if we haven't transferred 256 yet IN STATUS ;Re-read status for errors JMP.
+DONE ;Now check the completion status

-A.1.3.
-Write Sector WRITE 5 2 ;This is the write routine for the driver WRITIT: CALL UPTASK ;Update HDC-1001 task file MUT A, WRITE ;Get WRITE command OUT COMND ;Output command to HDC-1301 ;Transfer sector from system memory to HDC-1001 ;(Transfer address in HL) MVI B, 0 ;Init byte counter to 256 bytes WRITLP: MOV A.M :Get a byte of data from memory OUT DATA ;Move it to HDC-1001 INX H ;Increment memory pointer DCR B ;Decrement byte counter and continue.
-WRITLP JNZ ; if we haven't transferred 256 yet ;Wait for HDC-1001 to write the sector WWAIT; IN STATUS ;Check Busy bit ANA A ; by updating sign flag in 8085 JM WWAIT ;and wait 'till bit 7 goes low DONE ţ. ;Both READ and WRITE commands finish here to check for errors DONE : RAR :Rotate Error bit to carry RNC ;and return to OS is no error IN ERROR ;Get HDC-1001 error code ; (<< Place error reporting routine here >> > STC ;Set carry to flag an error RET ;and return to OS with error
+A. 1.
+3. Write Sector WRITE 1 ;This is the write routine for the driver WRITIT: CALL UPTASK ;Update HDC-2001 task file MVI A, WRITE :Get WRITE command OUT COMND ;Output command to HDC-2001 ;Transfer sector from system memory to HDC-2001 ;(Transfer address in HL) MVI B, 0 ;Init byte counter to 256 bytes WRITLP: MOV A.M ;Get a byte of data from memory DUT DATA ;Move it to HDC-2001 INX H ;Increment memory pointer DCR B ;Decrement byte counter and continue JNZ WRITLP ; if we haven't transferred 256 yet ;Wait for HDC- 001 to write the sector WWAIT: IN STATUS ;Check Busy bit ANA A ;by updating sign flag in 8085 JM ;and wait 'till bit 7 goes low WWAIT DONE ş Both READ and WRITE commands finish here to check for errors DONE : RAR Rotate Error bit to carry ;and return to OS is no error RNC IN ERROR ;Get HDC-2001 error code : < << Place error reporting routine here >>> STC ;Set carry to flag an error

+;and return to OS with error